 Another of my favorite principles always holds true as well: Energy Flows Where Attention Goes… so when your attention goes to condemnation and judgment, that is exactly where your energy flows, and your life soon follows.
 This will show up as fear and uncertainty.

 Soon, you find yourself scanning the news and social feeds for stories and examples to PROVE your focus of attention.
-Then you tweet, share and comment on them as proof that you were right all along!
+Then you tweet, share, and comment on them as proof that you were right all along!
 A hungry beast has now formed within, and it needs to be fed.
 This beast is familiar, we’ve all experienced it at one time or another.
 It uses fear and anger to take over and feels satisfied, although only briefly, whenever it finds perceived proof validating its existence.
-But it never gets full, and soon craves more and more.
-It grows bigger with each feeding and soon takes over, and becomes a pattern which is in most cases unconsciously followed.
+But it never gets full and soon craves more and more.
+It grows bigger with each feeding and soon takes over, and becomes a pattern, in most cases unconsciously followed.

 Most will decide they have too much invested at this point and do choose to live like that.
 And so they will face the next four years (possibly more) with what they perceive as grim reality and exhaustive fighting.
 They’ll angrily toss this article the proverbial bird-flip, the beast will rub its belly and smile, and they will feel a brief vindication once again before moving on to find another fight.
 And that’s ok, that is one choice.